What is Acupuncture?

 What is the Acupuncture Evidence Project?

-The Acupuncture Evidence Project was published in 2017, It is a review of the evidence supporting the information about acupuncture.
+The Acupuncture Evidence Project was published in 2017 and reviews all evidence to support acupuncture.

-Acupuncturist – Chinese Medicine | Dry Needling |
+| Acupuncturist – Chinese Medicine | Dry Needling |

-Minimum 4 Year Bachelor Degree | 48-72-Hour Course |
+| Minimum 4 Year Bachelor Degree | Course takes 48 to 72 hours |

-Chinese Medicine Board Australian (CMBA) Registered practitioners | No Registration required-therefore minimum competence standards may or may not be applied. |
+| Chinese Medicine Board Australian (CMBA) Registered practitioners | No Registration required-therefore minimum competence standards may or may not be applied. |

-A Holistic practise – This includes treating the affected area as well as the larger system that governs it.
-Based on a system that is over 2000 years old. | Only treats the affected area with a purposeful, painful approach. |
+| A Holistic practise – This includes treating the affected area as well as the larger system that governs it.
+Based on a system over 2000 years old. | Treats the affected area only, in a deliberately painful manner, to force the muscle to release… By beating it into submission. |

-Mandatory continuing professional development for registration | No continuing professional development required. |
+| Required continuing professional development for registration | No continuing professional development required. |

-Very strict infection control standards | Unknown standards |
+| Strict infection control standards | Unknown standards |

-Professional indemnity insurance for acupuncture is mandatory | Dry needling and acupuncture may not be covered by all practitioners. |
+| Professional indemnity insurance for acupuncture is mandatory | Some practitioners may not be covered for acupuncture or dry needling |